Neural Network-Based Score Estimation in Diffusion Models: Optimization and Generalization

 \subsection{Label Mismatch}

-In this subsection, we upper bound the error term induced by the label mismatch.
-Recall that $ f_{\tau}^{K} $ is trained by kernel regression on the dataset $ S $ while $ \tilde{f}_{\tau}^{K} $ is trained on the dataset $ \tilde{S} $.
-We can control the error induced by the label mismatch in the following theorem.
+In this subsection, we provide an upper bound for the error term induced by the label mismatch.
+Recall that $ f_{\tau}^{K} $ in \eqref{eq:kernel-predictor} is trained by the kernel regression on the dataset $ S $ while $ \tilde{f}_{\tau}^{K} $ is trained on the virtual dataset $ \tilde{S} $.
+We control the error induced by the label mismatch in the following theorem.